pdfminer/pdfminer.six/CONTRIBUTING.md

 ## How can I contribute?

 * Use [issues](https://github.com/pdfminer/pdfminer.six/issues) to report bugs and features
+    - If you report a bug in the results for a particular pdf, include that pdf.
+This allows others to replicate the issue.
 * Fix issues by [creating pull requests](https://help.github.com/en/articles/creating-a-pull-request)
 * Help others giving your thoughts on open issues and pull requests.